gtri/scrimmage/docs/source/tutorials/multiple-local-runs.rst

    2               100             0               100

-In this simplified example, it is clear that using collision avoidance is better for reducing mid-air collisions that not using collision avoidance.
+In this simplified example, it is clear that using collision avoidance is better for reducing mid-air collisions than not using collision avoidance.

 Playback Scenarios
 ------------------